holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 ```

 !!! tip "Nix Shell"
-    Throughout these tutorials you will see commands marked `Run in nix-shell https://holochain.love`.
+    You will see commands marked `Run in nix-shell https://holochain.love` throughout these tutorials.
-    You should keep the nix-shell open and run these commands in it.
-Don't reopen nix-shell for every command.
+    You should keep the nix-shell open and run these commands in it---don't reopen nix-shell for every command.

 ## Initializing your new app

-Pick a new home for all your future Holochain applications to live.
+Pick a new home in which all your future Holochain applications will live.
 Something like  `home_directory/holochain/`.

-Then create a `core_concepts` folder for this tutorial series:
+Then, create a `core_concepts` folder for this tutorial series:

 ```bash
 cd ~